ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+1. Why did the programmer quit his job?
+Because he didn't get arrays!

-2. Why did the cybersecurity expert bring a ladder to work?
-To secure the "top-level" access!
+2. Why did the computer go to the doctor?
+Because it had a virus!

 3. Why was the computer cold?
 It left its Windows open!

-4. Why did the programmer always carry a spoon?
-In case there was a byte to eat!
+4. Why did the developer go broke?
+Because he lost his domain!

 [
-Thu Jul 27 01:14:08 UTC 2023
+Fri Jul 28 01:15:29 UTC 2023
  ]